-Check changes of translations, projects or for individual users.
+Activity reports check changes of translations, for projects, components or individual users.

 Source strings checks¶

 There are many Quality checks, some of them focus on improving the quality of source strings.
-Many failing checks make for a hint to make source strings easier to translate.
-All types failing source checks are displayed on the Source tab of every component.
+Many failing checks suggest a hint to make source strings easier to translate.
+All types of failing source checks are displayed on the Source tab of every component.

 Translation string checks¶